istio/istio.io/content/docs/concepts/traffic-management/routing/virtual-services/index.md

        subset: v1
 {{< /text >}}

-In the preceding example, there are two routing rules in the `http` section, indicated by a `-` preceeding the first field of each rule.
+In the preceding example, there are two routing rules in the `http` section, indicated by a leading `-` in front of the first field of each rule.

 The first routing rule begins with the `match` field: